 1. Use Hob or Bitbake to build an image which includes: openssh, support for C++, tcf-agent and gdbserver.

-To follow this guide build qt4e-demo-image image.
-Remember to complete its file system (by the local.conf) with tcf-agent, gdbserver and openssh.
+Note: To follow this guide build qt4e-demo-image image.
+Remember to complete its file system with tcf-agent, gdbserver and openssh.